RobertBlackwell01/frameworks_and_languages_module/technical_report.md

 **Form**

-(HTML forms are essential for collecting user data and submitting it to the server or handling it within the client-side code, facilitating various interactions within web applications. - 40ish words)
+HTML forms are essential for collecting user data and submitting it to the server or handling it within the client-side code, facilitating various interactions within web applications.
+Forms can also be used to collectively collect a sample of data which can be used as a sting to prepare an entire input form a user to send to the backend.
+Forms also have built-in validation to ensure the correct information is inputted.

 ```HTML
 <form>